 The results that companies typically see from weld data management solutions hinge on how much planning and effort they put into them.
 Simply installing weld data monitoring isn’t enough.
 To reap the most ROI, operations must study the data and look for ways to improve.
 Luckily, this doesn’t have to be difficult.
 Most weld data management solutions can be easily integrated into an operation.

 Two trends in welding intelligence are driving more companies to use these solutions.

 - Greater documentation: Many industries, including automotive and oil and gas, are seeing more stringent requirements for documentation of the welding in the manufacturing or fabrication process.
 This is often at the request of customers or OEMs, and in some cases the welding specifications may require it.
 In the past, this might have been an actual piece of paper that traveled with the part.
 Today, this documentation can be digitalized with a solution like Insight Welding Intelligence™ from Miller Electric Mfg.
 LLC.
 A digitalized process helps ensure that accurate information is being captured.
 Customers can see that all welds were done within specified parameters and with all proper preheating or post-weld heat treatment methods.

 - More accessible and intuitive: As welding intelligence solutions become more common, they are also becoming easier to use.
-Insight Centerpoint™ arc data monitoring software has drag-and-drop capabilities in part creation, as well as a customizable operator interface that shows information relevant to the user across all screen sizes.
+Insight Centerpoint™ software is a real-time welder feedback solution that provides guidance and control within the weld cell to ensure consistent weld quality.
+Insight Centerpoint has drag-and-drop capabilities in part creation, as well as a customizable operator interface that shows information relevant to the user across all screen sizes.
 More systems are also moving toward mobile and browser-based platforms that don’t require hardwired Ethernet cables at every workstation.
 When real-time feedback or digital work instructions are available in the weld cell, this helps less-experienced welders get up to speed faster.

 Choosing a weld data monitoring system